Porfo-Foundation/.github/profile/README.md

 For more detailed information, visit our [documentation](https://docs.porfo.app).

 ## 📝 Contributing
 We welcome contributions from the community.
-Please read our contributing guidelines before submitting your pull request.
+Porfo is currently a private application but it is planned to be released publicly post its launch.
+Please connect with us on telegram, discord or drop us a mail if you want to be a part of the team or contribute to the development of the infrastructure.

 ## 📩 Contact
 For support or inquiries, please contact us at [support@porfo.app](mailto:support@porfo.app).